-The Master of Arts in Applied International Studies (MAAIS) consists of 58 credits, including a mix of MAAIS and Jackson School core and elective courses (37 credits); UW elective courses (8 credits, some of which may also be used for an independent study project or internship); a three-quarter Professional Development Practicum; a two-quarter Applied Research Client Project (9 credits); and a Crisis Negotiation exercise (4 credits).
+The Master of Arts in Applied International Studies (MAAIS) consists of 58 credits, including a mix of MAAIS and Jackson School core and elective courses (35 credits, some of which may also be used for an independent study project or internship); UW elective courses (10 credits); a three-quarter Professional Development Practicum; a two-quarter Applied Research Client Project (9 credits); and a Crisis Negotiation exercise (4 credits).

 The following Core courses are required in order to graduate.
 These courses are offered once per year.

 - JSIS 500 Origins of the Modern World

 - JSIS 546 Modernity After Empire: A View from the Global South

 - JSIS 531 Asia in the Contemporary World

 - JSIS 543 Professional Skills for Capstone Success & Beyond